unclereeemus/ytmp/README.md

   - Search and add youtube playlists to the queue (or only select songs of playlists)
   - Select from past searches in fzf to reduce typing
   - Download songs after they have been played a chosen amount of times (and play the download in the future)
-  - Fzf preview of song/playlist details
+  - FZF preview of song/playlist details
   - Manage the queue from fzf, vim, cli
   - Keep track of listen history/amount
   - Run commands on song start
   - Specify a queue order to iterate through without having to shift entries in the queue file (see usage for -d)
-  - Communicate with mpv through its ipc server
+  - Communicate with mpv through its ipc socket
   - Everything is a plain text file

 # setup
-## DEPS: fzf, yt-dlp, mpv, socat, gnu coreutils, dash compatible shell, (for playlist search - pipe-viewer(https://github.com/trizen/pipe-viewer/)) -- only tested on a GNU/Linux system
+## DEPS: fzf, yt-dlp, mpv, socat, gnu coreutils, dash/posix compatible shell, (for playlist search - pipe-viewer(https://github.com/trizen/pipe-viewer/)) -- only tested on a GNU/Linux system
 ## NOT A DEP: accounts of any sort
 `git clone --depth 1 'https://github.com/unclereeemus/ytmp/'; cd ytmp; chmod +x ytmp run_on_next`